openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 Thing velbus:vmbel1:<bridgeId>:<thingId> [subaddress1="A1"]
 ```

-The `vmbelo`, `vmbgpo`, `vmbgpod` and `vmbgpod-2` thing type also supports 4 subaddresses.
-The subaddress4 is the Sensor Address.
-The value "FF" = not configured.
+The `vmbelo`, `vmbgpo`, `vmbgpod` and `vmbgpod-2` thing type also requires configuration of 4 subaddresses in order to access full functionality of the module.
+The `subaddress4` is the address of the thermostat channels.
+The value "FF" disables handling of the corresponding group of channels.

 ```java
 Thing velbus:vmbelo:<bridgeId>:<thingId> [subaddress1="B1", subaddress2="B2", subaddress3="B3", subaddress4="B4"]